-- D. Discipleship begins with this fundamental truth: We do not belong to ourselves, we belong to God. - E. The Christian, therefore, is a "disciple" one who is a "hearer" of Christ and therefore (and in order to hear) one who FOLLOWS Christ.
+D. Discipleship begins with this fundamental truth: We do not belong to ourselves, we belong to God.

+E. The Christian, therefore, is a "disciple" - one who is a "hearer" of Christ and therefore (and as a result of hearing the Word of Christ and thereby being drawn to Christ) - is one who FOLLOWS Christ.